hugoroy/blog/tosdr-in-action-owned.md

 in a work, usually with a minimum of creativity, this person is automatically considered the “author” or the copyright holder of that work.
-(There are differences around the world, but we can say it's a basic principle under the Berne convention that governs copyright and author's rights).
+(There are differences around the world, but we can say it's a basic principle under the Berne convention that governs copyright and author's rights laws).

-The aim of such laws has various justifications: allowing to reward creators for their work and incentivise their production;
-organising exclusive rights to enable return-on-investments;
-enhancing creativity to bring benefits to society at large; and etc.
+Such laws bear various justifications: allowing to reward creators for their work and incentivise their production; organising exclusive rights to enable return-on-investments; enhancing creativity to bring benefits to society at large.

-If, nowadays, copyright has been discussed at great lengths in politics and the media as a burning issue concerning non-authorised distribution of music and films on the Internet, another significant side of copyright has been mainly overlooked.
+If, nowadays, copyright has been discussed at great lengths in politics and the media as a burning issue concerning non-authorised distribution of music and films on the Internet, **another significant side** of copyright has been mainly
+overlooked: what's happening to **your** copyright, the rights on your photos, your videos, etc.

 ## How services exploit your copyright